-When the Appointment Ends Automatically
+When the Appointment Ends on Its Own

 Once a personal representative files a closing statement with the court, the clock starts.
-One year after that filing, the appointment terminates on its own.
-No separate petition or court hearing is required.
-The same applies when the court issues an order formally closing the estate.
+One year after that filing, the appointment ends on its own.

 An appointment of a personal representative terminates as provided in section 14-3933, one year after the filing of a closing statement.